First Contact (novelette): Style

-The style and language of First Contact have been seen as illustrative of the Golden Age of science fiction.
+The style and the language of First Contact have been seen as illustrative of the Golden Age of science fiction.

 Legal action against Paramount Pictures

-In 2000, Leinster's heirs sued Paramount Pictures over the film Star Trek: First Contact, claiming that as the owners of the rights to Leinster's short story "First Contact", it infringed their trademark in the term.
+In 2000, Leinster's heirs sued Paramount Pictures over the film Star Trek: First Contact and claimed that as the owners of the rights to Leinster's short story "First Contact", it infringed their trademark in the term.
 The U.S. District Court for the Eastern District of Virginia granted Paramount's motion for summary judgment and dismissed the suit.
-The court found that regardless of whether Leinster's story first coined the phrase, it had since become a generic and therefore unprotectable term that described the genre of science fiction in which humans first encounter alien species.
-Even if the title was instead "descriptive"—a category of terms higher than "generic" that may be protectable—there was no evidence that the title had the required association in the public's mind (known as "secondary meaning") such that its use would normally be understood as referring to Leinster's story.
-The Second Circuit Court of Appeals affirmed the lower court's dismissal without comment.
+The court found that regardless of whether Leinster's story first coined the phrase, it had since become a generic and therefore an unprotectable term that described the genre of science fiction in which humans first encounter alien species.
+Even if the title was instead "descriptive," a category of terms higher than "generic" that may be protectable, there was no evidence that the title had the required association in the public's mind (known as "secondary meaning") such that its use would normally be understood as referring to Leinster's story.